Edward Tennant, 1st Baron Glenconner: Philanthropy

 In 1914 he presented to the Corporation of Glasgow 13 acres of land in the St Rollox district as a suitable recreation ground for that part of the city.
 In 1918 he presented Dryburgh Abbey to the nation to save it from private ruin, which he had bought for it is said £35,000.
 This act was imitated by others, resulting in Scotland within two years possessing several ancient monuments in this way.

 Residences

 In 1900 he purchased the estate of Wilsford near Salisbury, where he commissioned Detmar Blow to design a large mansion in the Tudor style, built in 1904–1906.
 In 1910 he remodelled his London house at 34 Queen Anne's Gate, including an art gallery to house his inherited art collection, and included a separate entrance for the public who were allowed to view the artworks on certain days of the week, which action was "widely appreciated and used".

-Marriage and progeny
+Marriage and issue

 In 1895 he married Pamela Wyndham, a writer and a sister of George Wyndham, by whom he had several children, including: